HackTheOxidation/os2ds-rules/README.md

 Currently, this has only been tested on `linux`, but it should work on `macOS` as well.
 It remains to be tested on windows.

+#### Using CMake preset workflows

+There are two preconfigured workflows that has been automated with cmake:

+- `default-debug-workflow`: Configures, Builds and Tests the debug version of the library.
+- `default-release-workflow`: Configures, Builds and Packages the release version of the library.

 ### The Python extension: `os2ds-rules`

 You need the following: